radynamics/xrplcheckout/README.md

 ## Host on your own website (highly recommended!)
 Simply create a new subfolder on your website and upload all files by FTP.
 No further server configuration is needed.
 Rename settings.example.json to settings.json and edit its values for your own purposes.

+**WARNING**: All data in settings.json is publicly accessible and **not** securely protected.
+Use unique API keys for this app so that you can easily change them if they are misused.

 ### Configuring XUMM as payment method
 1. Create a new application in your [XUMM Developer Console](https://apps.xumm.dev/).
 2. In "Settings" make sure you define your XRPL Checkout path under "Origin/Redirect URIs".
 E.g. define https://www.google.com/xrplcheckout/?auth=true if your installation is accessible from https://www.google.com/xrplcheckout/.